 The holiday season will see a lot of cartoonists combining masks, sanitizer, and distancing, our now universal COVID clichés with all of the traditional Christmas ones we trot out every year, trying to be original, but ultimately failing.
 This dominating news story isn’t going away soon and having to find a way to draw something new about COVID-19 day after day after day after day…it’s exhausting.

 I know this cliché cartoon coincidence will happen again and it will bother me as much as it did this morning, but will probably go unnoticed by most, except for other cartoonists.

 It doesn’t seem like too long ago that I took a break from the blog, newsletter and Instagram.
 I realized this week, however, that it’s just a few days shy of two months, which feels like long enough.
 I’ve got a longer post coming shortly about the break, but I figured I’d ease into it today with a few updates.

+I’ve completed two new paintings over the break, with a third that I’ll finish in a day or two.
+Here’s the first one…Gold.
 I took the reference for this painting over two years ago, while up at the cabin that friends and I rent near Caroline.
 As with many of my paintings, there’s often quite a bit of time between taking the reference photos and using them.
 I found this painting a little intimidating as I find horses especially challenging, but I’m pleased with how it turned out.
 This was completed about a month ago.